Guest Post Written by Dr. Rajneesh Kumar Sharma, M.D.

 At the same time, inflammatory changes (Psora/ Sycosis) and slowly progressive bony fusion (Pseudopsora) may be going on in spinal joints called the apophyseal or facet joints.
 With severe disease, the inflammatory process of the spine may gradually, after many years, result in complete fusion (Pseudopsora) called as bony ankylosis (Pseudopsora) of the whole spine.
 The X-ray of the spine may ultimately look like a bamboo and is sometimes called bamboo spine (Pseudopsora/ Sycosis).

-Spinal osteoporosis (Syphilis/ Psora) is also frequently observed among such patients, partly as a result of the lack of spinal mobility and aging.
+Spinal osteoporosis (Syphilis/ Psora) is also frequently observed among such patients, partly as a result of the lack of spinal mobility and ageing.

 The inflammation of the costovertebral and costotransverse joints (Pseudopsora), and at the costochondral areas, can result in chest pain and tenderness.
 This pain can be aggravated by coughing or sneezing.
 Gradually in chest expansion may be decreased Psora/ Pseudopsora).